fusion-jena/CoMerger/MergingDataset/CQ.md

 </table>

 We re-write each query for each source and merged ontology as they have different naming for some classes.
-Here you see the SPARQL queries on one of the tested ontologies.
+Here you see the SPARQL queries on one of the tested ontology.

 <table>